-More than 4.3 million Ukrainians (mostly women with children) fled the country to the neighbouring Poland, Romania, Moldova, Hungary and Slovakia.
+More than 5.6 million Ukrainians (mostly women with children) fled the country to the neighbouring Poland, Romania, Moldova, Hungary and Slovakia within the first few weeks.
 A quarter of the Ukrainian population was internally displaced.
 The UN has described it as the fastest growing humanitarian crisis since World War II.